Agentfile Specification

 OCI Artifact Structure

-The built artifact follows the OCI Image Manifest spec with a custom artifact type.
+OCI Image Manifest spec with a custom

 Manifest